MrMoneyDeveloper/FrankTheLocalLLM-main/README.md

 # FrankTheLocalLLM

 This repository contains a minimal front‑end built with Vue.js and Tailwind CSS plus a FastAPI backend and a .NET console application.
 FrankTheLocalLLM combines a Vue.js + Tailwind front‑end with a FastAPI backend and a small .NET console application.
+The frontend is bundled with ESBuild, a minimalist and extremely fast bundler and minifier.
 It demonstrates how to run a local language‑model driven notes app with background processing and optional desktop packaging.

 ## Quick Start